Author: Danielle Steel

 Rating: 3 stars

-Royal was published on 25th August 2020 by Pan Macmillan.
+Complications by Danielle Steel was published on 31st August 2021 by Pan Macmillan.
 Details on how to purchase the book can be found here.

-To learn more about the author of Royal, Danielle Steel, visit here.
+To learn more about the author of Complications, Danielle Steel, visit here.

 *Thanks extended to Pan Macmillan for providing a free copy of this book for review purposes.